taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ```
 </div>

-On the next requests to all virtual hosts images will be recreated (deleted first and created again later - it depends on lsapi_backend_initial_start value).
+Upon the next incoming request to all virtual hosts, images will be recreated (deleted first and created again later - it depends on lsapi_backend_initial_start value).

 4. Аdded possibility to clean CRIU images from user space.